Why We Must Believe

 Why do we write?
 Because we HAVE to.
 There is no way around it.
 Sometimes we wish there were.
-It is almost like a curse we were borne with.
+It is almost like a curse we were born with.
 Sometimes–in those beautiful moments–it is a blessing.

 There is a school of thought in psychology called behaviorism.
 The Behaviorists believe that through various stages of reward, certain behaviors are further entrenched into our psyche; variant rewards being stronger than expected rewards.
 The more unpredictable the reward, the more the behavior is strengthened.
 This has also been shown in gambling and certain other behaviors.

 It may sound like I’m comparing writing to an addiction.
 I didn’t set out to do that, but in a way-isn’t it?
 Do we think about it every second of the day and night?
 Do we wonder when our next session will be?
 Do we hold onto the beautiful moments as we get through the tough times?
 Do we get shaky when we don’t write?
 Yes.
 Yes, yes and yes!

 There is a great piece the author Jamie Grove wrote at How Not To Write which ties together writing on writing from the great Joseph Conrad called “A Writer Must Believe.”

 It is true that each writer struggles in their own way to find their craft.
 We pick up bits and pieces from those who have come before us or we slavishly imitate those we admire.
 We struggle to find the meaning and the belief that is so apparent in the books we hold dear.

 Books bound in paper or cloth, leather or electrons.
 Their very physical presence in the world demonstrates the indisputable belief of one mind forging a story, striving for connection with another person through the craft of writing.